nanos-world/docs/getting_started/ServerManual.rst

 .. note:: Under linux the CamelCase is necessary for folder and ``Index.lua`` names.

-.. tip:: Refer to :ref:`Scripting` for more information.
+.. tip:: Refer to :ref:`ScriptingQuickStart` for more information.

 Packages Structure